harshv07/Zeal-Erp-System/README.md

 - Management of student classes and sections.
 - Access to students' mark sheets for evaluation and analysis.
 - Creation, editing, and management of all user accounts and profiles.
-- Creation, editing, and management of exams and grading systems.
-- Creation, editing, and management of subjects offered in the college.
 - Management of the school's notice board, with notices conveniently visible on the calendar within the dashboard.
 - Editing system settings to customize the system to meet specific college requirements.
 - Management of payments and fees.